 Docker is great to save developers from installation trouble, but also for running FlexMeasures inside modern cloud environments in a scalable manner.
-For now, the use case is local development.
-Using in production is a goal for later.

-We also support running all needed parts of a FlexMeasures EMS setup via docker-compose, which is helpful for developers and might inform hosting efforts.
+Note: We also support running all needed parts of a FlexMeasures EMS setup via docker-compose, which is helpful for developers and might inform hosting efforts.
+See Running a complete stack with docker-compose.